 Court Fines and Section 14 Statutory Declarations

-If you have been convicted of an offence without your knowledge, you can apply to the Magistrate Court for an appointment for a Section 14 Statutory Declaration.
-This page is all about Statutory Declarations and we hope it will assist you.
+If you have been convicted of an offence without your knowledge, you can apply to the Magistrate Court for a Section 14 Statutory Declaration.
+This page is all about Court Fines and Section 14 Statutory Declarations and we hope it will assist you.

-outlines Magistrate Court fine and require information about Statutory Declarations, then hopefully this page will assist you.
-Each receive many enquiries each day from the public about a letter or personal visit from Marston Group, Collectica Ltd or Excel Enforcement or a letter from the HMCTS Historic Debt Team in relation to a Magistrates Court fine that they had not known about.
-Usually, the reason had been because all previous correspondence (the Summons, the Notice of Fine and Collection Order and Further Steps Notice) had been sent to a previous address.
-This is a very common problem indeed and in particular, with road traffic offences such as speeding etc and is almost always due to a driving licence or log book (V5C) not being updated with DVLA following a change of address.
+We receive many enquiries from the public about a letter or visit from Marston Group, Collectica Ltd or Excel Enforcement or a letter from the HMCTS Historic Debt Team in relation to a Magistrates Court fine that they had not known about.
+Usually, the reason had been because all correspondence from the court had been sent to a previous address.
+This is a very common problem and in particular, with road traffic offences such as speeding etc. This is usually because a driving licence or log book (V5C) had not being updated with DVLA following a change of address.

 How can I correct this mistake?

 If you had no knowledge of the court fine (and conviction), then you can make an application to the Magistrates Court for a Section 14 Statutory Declaration.
 If accepted, the warrant of control will be revoked and the original conviction rendered void.
 It is important to be aware that a Statutory Declaration will not cancel the initial charge against you.
 That remains valid (see below).